What is Shea Butter?

 The Science Behind the Benefits of Shea Butter

-Shea butter's remarkable benefits come from its unique chemical composition, including essential fatty acids, vitamins A, E, and F, triglycerides, and cetyl esters, all of which work together to balance, nourish, and condition the skin.
+The remarkable benefits of shea butter come from its unique chemical composition, including essential fatty acids, vitamins A, E, and F, triglycerides, and cetyl esters, all working together to balance, nourish, and care for the skin.

-- On the Skin: Apply raw, unrefined shea butter directly to the skin, especially before bedtime, so that it is fully absorbed without disturbing makeup.
+- On Skin: Apply raw, unrefined shea butter directly to the skin, especially before bedtime, so it can be fully absorbed without disturbing makeup.

-- On the Hair: Use shea butter as a conditioner or apply it to the ends of the hair to prevent build-up.
+- On Hair: Use shea butter as a conditioner or apply it to the hair ends to prevent buildup.

 Store shea butter slightly below room temperature.
 Although it is safe for most skin types, discontinue use if you experience irritation and consult a doctor if symptoms persist.